pal03377/master-thesis/thesis.typ

   stroke: 0.5pt,
   fill: yellow,
 )[
   Note: Optional section describing the access control and security issues based on the nonfunctional requirements in the requirements analysis.
-It also de- scribes the implementation of the access matrix based on capabilities or access control lists, the selection of authentication mechanisms and the use of en- cryption algorithms.
+It also de- scribes the implementation of the access matrix based on capabilities or access control lists, the selection of authentication mechanisms and the use of encryption algorithms.
 ]

 == Global Software Control